zhenkyle/emacs_journal/content/color.md

 Followed this interesting video blog: [Switching to GNU Emacs][1], I changed my Emacs's color to [Dracula theme][2], my Emacs looks more like a morden text editor now.

 # What is Dracula theme
-Dracula theme is A dark theme for Emacs.
+Dracula theme is a dark theme for Emacs.

 # Install
 Install `dracula-theme` from MELPA